cdktf/cdktf-provider-google/docs/computeAddress.go.md

 - *Type:* *string

-The purpose of this resource, which can be one of the following values:.
+The purpose of this resource, which can be one of the following values.

-GCE_ENDPOINT for addresses that are used by VM instances, alias IP ranges, internal load balancers, and similar resources.
+GCE_ENDPOINT for addresses that are used by VM instances, alias IP ranges, load balancers, and similar resources.

 SHARED_LOADBALANCER_VIP for an address that can be used by multiple internal load balancers.

 VPC_PEERING for addresses that are reserved for VPC peer networks.

-IPSEC_INTERCONNECT for addresses created from a private IP range that are reserved for a VLAN attachment in an IPsec-encrypted Cloud Interconnect configuration.
+IPSEC_INTERCONNECT for addresses created from a private IP range that are reserved for a VLAN attachment in an HA VPN over Cloud Interconnect configuration.
 These addresses are regional resources.

 PRIVATE_SERVICE_CONNECT for a private network address that is used to configure Private Service Connect.
 Only global internal addresses can use this purpose.

 This should only be set when using an Internal address.